Licensure Concentration in Secondary Education

 1. do not achieve the minimum qualifying score on the MTEL,

-2. fall below the required GPA of 2.5, or
+2. fall below the required G.P.A. of 2.5, or

 3. receive less than a C in all required courses.

 Transcripts are evaluated at the end of every semester and individuals work closely with their advisor and the dean to ensure that they meet these criteria.
-Those who are advised out of the program may complete the non-licensure concentration.
+Those who are advised out of the program can complete the non-licensure concentration.
 The non-licensure concentration does not lead to Massachusetts state licensure.

 Program Requirements and Waiver Policy

-The licensure concentrations and each of their components meets the regulations set by the Massachusetts Department of Elementary and Secondary Education (DESE) for teacher preparation programs.
-Ordinarily, students who complete the education program must fulfill each of the course and field-based requirements as outlined in the College catalog or updated in accordance with new DESE regulations.
-Students who do not follow the recommended course of study, or who transfer into the program, may need to make up courses that they have not yet taken, or apply to the dean for a waiver.
-Doing so may extend the time it takes to complete the education program, and students should plan accordingly in close consultation with their advisor or dean.
+The licensure concentrations and each of their components meets the regulations set by the Massachusetts Department of Elementary and Secondary Education (DESE) for Teacher Preparation Programs.
+Ordinarily, students who complete the Education program must fulfill each of the course and field-based requirements as outlined in the College catalog or updated in accordance with new DESE regulations.
+Students who do not follow the recommended course of study, or who transfer into the program, may need to make up courses that they have not yet taken, or apply to the Dean for a waiver.
+Doing so may extend the time it takes to complete the Education program and students should plan accordingly in close consultation with their advisor or dean.
 On rare occasions, program requirements may be waived based on prior coursework or experience.
 The practicum may not be waived.